 Ueno Park is already famous enough for cherry blossoms during the day.
 While its light-up is nothing too spectacular, its space and reputation as a picnic spot make it an optimal place for dinner under the trees.

-If it’s too hard to stake out a hanami spot during the day (there may also be regulations), you might have slightly more luck at night.
+If it’s too hard to stake out a hanami spot during the day (there are some regulations this year, namely don’t set up on pathways), you might have slightly more luck at night.
 Emphasis on slightly.

 4. Spain-zaka and Ark Hills